EatRight Ontario Print Header

 • Drink plenty of fluids with your bean meals to help the fibre in beans do its job.

-• Keep in mind that over time, your body will get accustomed to eating beans, and produce less gas.
+• Keep in mind that over time, your body will get used to eating beans, and produce less gas.

 • Try pills or drops that contain an enzyme named alpha galactosidase.
 (Beano is one brand name.)
 These help to break down the carbohydrates that cause gas.